CLAIRE-Labo/python-ml-research-template/_data/README.md

 * For the local deployment option with Docker, you can edit the `../installation/docker-amd64/compose.yaml` and `../installation/docker-amd64/template.sh` files to mount the individual datasets inside the `DATA_DIR` directory.
   Comments are left in those files to guide you.
-* For managed clusters like the EPFL IC RunAI cluster, you can mount all the PVCs where you have your datasets then edit the `../installation/docker-amd64/EPFL-runai-setup/setup.sh` file so that it creates symlinks inside `DATA_DIR` to the datasets inside the mounted PVCs.
+* For managed clusters like the EPFL IC Run:ai cluster, you can mount all the PVCs where you have your datasets then edit the `../installation/docker-amd64/EPFL-runai-setup/setup.sh` file so that it creates symlinks inside `DATA_DIR` to the datasets inside the mounted PVCs.